Boulder King Soopers Could Re-Open As Early As April 24 Following Mass Shooting, Employee Says

 BOULDER, Colo.
-(CBS4) – A King Soopers Employee, who witnessed the March 22 attack on her place of work, tells CBS4 the company is planning to remodel the store and could reopen as early as April 24.
+(CBS4) – A King Soopers employee who witnessed the March 22 attack on her place of work in Boulder says the company is planning to remodel the store and could reopen as early as April 24.
+Emily Giffen spoke with CBS4 this week.

-The employee – Emily Giffen, 27 – says she was informed of the tentative plans at an all-staff, in-person meeting on Monday, March 29, exactly one week after the shooting took place.READ MORE: Denver Doctors Help South Dakota Woman Walk Again Thanks To Cutting Edge Procedure
+The 27-year-old says she was informed of the tentative plans at an all-staff, in-person meeting on Monday, exactly one week after the shooting took place.READ MORE: Colorado Lawmaker Shares Story Of Rape As Legislature Eliminates Statute of Limitations Ending 30 Year Battle

 Giffen says the company also offered to transfer employees to a different store location to work, or help them find jobs at a different company, but she believes the company should do more to compensate employees as they recover from the trauma.